Yanaka Historical Walking Tour in Tokyo's Old TownFeel the ordinary day of locals in the Tokyo's old town★★★★★

 What makes this tour unique

-- Close to Shinjuku, explore Yanaka, an accessible town that will give you the old town experience missed by most tours
+- Close to Shinjuku, explore Yanaka, an accessible town that will give you the old-town-experience, neglected by most tours

 - Visit Nezu Shrine through the vibrant red torii gates and learn from a local about traditional Japanese views on religion